TheEggladong/VelectroBot/README.md

 *If you want to have the same bot on a different server, feel free to but, you must a) give credits and b)Not use the same name/picture**
 **Some lines of code will be mainly for velectro services so you might need to change that

-Velectro is coming soon
-Defintely not next year